-The proliferation of vineyards and wineries in Minnesota has been the catalyst for new activities such as tours, tastings, and vineyard concerts.
-And pairing up a wine tasting after a round of golf has become a popular pastime.
+The proliferation of vineyards and wineries in Minnesota has been the catalyst for new activities such as tours, tastings and vineyard concerts.
+And pairing up a wine tasting with a round of golf has become a popular pastime.

 As this new agri-tourism model has emerged, various collections of wineries have formed wine trails.
 Most of the places on these trails have tasting rooms, offer tours and have periodic events such as entertainment, prix fixe dinners with wine pairings, and the vineyard version of a harvest celebration – the grape stomp.
 And each trail is close to several excellent golf offerings.

 This tasty buffet of Minnesota wineries grew thanks to the cold-hardy grapes developed at the University of Minnesota, including the Frontenac, LaCrescent, St. Croix and St. Pepin grapes.
 Many of the approximately 38 Minnesota producers also make wines created from French and German varietals, such as Cabernet, Merlot, Chardonnay and Riesling, as well as fruit wines.

 Minnesota's first wine trail features five wineries in the St. Croix, Mississippi and Cannon River valleys, from Stillwater to Red Wing to Cannon Falls.
 Visitors to these wineries enjoy scenic views, charming towns and quality products.
 At Falconer Vinyards near Red Wing, you can take in scenic bluff views from the outdoor deck, savor wood-fired pizza, and enjoy a music performance. www.3riverswinetrail.com

 Golf nearby: Oak Glen GC and Stoneridge GC, Stillwater; Mississippi National GL, Cottage Grove; Gopher Hills GC and Summit GC, Cannon Falls